Kattusite/linguistics-db/README.md

 To-Do
 ========
-* Still a fairly major bug...
-"No languages (0 / 34) contain less than 1 of tʃ" It seems that if a language matches exactly 0 elements it is treated as False, because the empty array is a Falsy type, despite the empty array satisfying the comparebymode condition.
 * Put the query boxes above the result box?
 So it is easy to submit a new query, and all the important info in the result box is in the top three lines anyway, so screen size will be less of an issue